 Can Juvenile Records Be Expunged?

 It’s normal for teenagers to make mistakes.
 It’s part of growing up.
 But your mistakes should not have to haunt you, especially if you’ve rectified your behavior.
 That is why, in Arizona, you can have your records expunged.
 That means that you can ask the court to set aside a criminal conviction.
-In juvenile cases, there are two files that are held.
+In juvenile cases, two files are held.

 1. Legal files- Legal files are records that are accumulated by the court regarding your court case.
 These files include charges, convictions, minutes, motions, and all pleadings.
 These files are usually open to the public unless otherwise noted by the court.